 Trans Fat is hugely inflammatory and contributes to dysfunction of the liver, gall bladder and arteries.
 Trans Fats are hardened hydrogenated vegetable oils such as margarine, Crisco and other spreadable vegetable fats.

 The dangers of hardened hydrogenated fat were known in the 1950’s but it wasn’t until 2000 that the government required them to be labelled on bread, cereal, margarine spreads and baked goods.

 Once the technology advanced enough to make hydrogenated vegetable oils stay liquid instead of having to be hardened, bottled vegetable oil became the “safer” alternative to real lard and butter, and synthetic lard and butter (Crisco and margarine).

 Vegetable oils are made from canola, corn, peanut, soy, cottonseed and other seed plants.
-They’re different from fruit and nut oils such as Olive, Macadamia and Avocado oils.
+They’re different from fruit and nut oils such as Olive, Macadamia, Tea Seed and Avocado oils.

-The former group (corn, soy, Canola) are usually genetically modified and are infused with Roundup receptors.
+The former group (corn, soy, Canola) are usually genetically modified, infused with Roundup receptors.
 Heavily sprayed with Glyphosate pesticides, these are thought to be one cause of escalating Autism and Celiac.
-(Read more in this interesting article and interview with Dr. Stephanie Seneff, MIT Senior Researcher).
+(Read more in my article and interview with Dr. Stephanie Seneff, MIT Senior Researcher).